 Body, mind and spirit—alternative medicine professionals view all three aspects as vital to our health.
 When individuals achieve balance in the three, they can reach a higher level of wellness for life.

 With a natural health degree, you could join a profession that guides individuals toward dramatic health improvement and health awareness.
-The industry offers an extensive list of fields, including chiropractic medicine, massage therapy, naturopathic medicine, nutrition and physical therapy.
+The industry offers an extensive list of fields, including:

 If you aspire to a career where you exercise the skills and expertise to change people’s lives for the better, a natural health degree may be right for you.
-Here are some reasons to consider this field:
+Ahead are just a few reasons to consider this field.

 1. You’ll Help People Feel Good

 Holistic health providers teach patients the habits and healthy practices to sustain optimal health and prevent illness.
 There are also many practitioners who educate communities about the symbiotic relationship between a person’s health and well-being—the idea that a lifelong commitment of health awareness and positive choices directly affects quality of life.